The Basic Concepts

 the first line – 7 x 0.2 - which we use for all Feeds to the track and points.

-the third line - 16 x 0.2 would have been used instead because of the higher current used.
+Had this been for a DCC Layout then the third line - 16 x 0.2 would have been used instead because of the higher current used.

 the fourth line – 24 x 0.2 - is used within the control panels to carry the higher